scrambldchannel/https-scrambldchannel.github.io-/content/Dissecting a TI processes pro file.md

 603,0
 ```

+### The actual TI code

 Now we get into the TI code itself.
+It is defined like any other multiline option.
 This section defines the prolog.
 Most of it is just Bedrock boilerplate so I'm not showing the whole thing.
 You'll have to trust me when I tell you it's 133 lines in total.

 ```text
 572,133